-The best way to get clear GPS data from the module is to mount is as far from the Rover electronics as possible.
-We recommend mounting it on top mouning plate of the Rover so the module is shielded from its bottom and has clear 'view' to the satellites.
+The best way to get clear GPS data from the module is to mount it as far from the Rover's electronics as possible.
+We recommend mounting it on the top of the Rover so the module is shielded from its bottom and has clear 'view' to the satellites.

 First you need to route the module cables out of the main electronics box (MEB).
 The easiest way is to use one of Dev-Covers that we prepared for such projects.

 Make sure your rover is up-to-date.
 GPS functionality was added to the default firmware in the v1.0.0 release.

 Open a new remote terminal session on the Rover:.

 Enable the GPS functionality by calling the service to